-The most up-to-date version of these instructions can always be found on the Sherline website at https://www.sherline.com/cnc-instructions/.
-These instructions refer to systems with the Debian version of Linux 4.xx distributed by Sherline starting January 1, 2005.
-Instructions using the older 2.xx Redhat version of Linux will remain posted on the web as well.
+The most up-to-date version of these instructions can always be found on the Sherline website at www.sherline.com/cnc-instructions.
+The following instructions refer to systems utilizing the Ubuntu version of Linux and the LinuxCNC g-code control program.
+Older instructions for using the Debian version of Linux 4.xx and the EMC distributed by Sherline starting January1, 2005 or the initial versions of 2.xx Redhat Linux will remain posted there as well.